 Several months into 1966 Clapton quit the Bluesbreakers for good and Green became their full-time lead guitar member in July 1966.

-Mike Vernon, a famous producer at Decca Records recalls Green’s début with the Bluesbreakers: As the band walked in the studio I noticed an amplifier which I never saw before, so I said to John Mayall, “Where’s Eric Clapton?”
+Mike Vernon, a famous producer at Decca Records recalls Green’s début with the Bluesbreakers: As the band walked into the studio I noticed an amplifier which I never saw before, so I said to John Mayall, “Where’s Eric Clapton?”
 Mayall answered, “He’s not with us anymore, he left us a few weeks ago.”
 I was in a state of shock, but Mayall said, “Don’t worry, we got someone better.”
 I said, “Wait a minute, hang on a second, this is ridiculous.
 You’ve got someone better?
 Than Eric Clapton?”
 John said, “He might not be better now, but you wait, in a couple of years he’s going to be the best.”
 Then he introduced me to Peter Green.-

 In the Bluesbreakers he was reunited with Mick Fleetwood, a former friend and colleague in Peter B’s Looners while Mayall added bass player John McVie soon after.